Introduction to Ecological Trajectory Analysis (ETA)

 ## 4 1.0000000

-If we inspect the relative positions of the points in the trajectory of site ‘2’, we find than the second and third segments have relative positions larger than 1/3 and 2/3, respectively, because the second and third segments are shorter:
+If we inspect the relative positions of the points in the trajectory of entity ‘2’, we find than the second and third segments have relative positions larger than 1/3 and 2/3, respectively, because the second and third segments are shorter:

 trajectoryProjection(d, 5:8, 5:8)